Who receives Specialized Services:

 How does my child qualify?

-- Your child must be between 18-36 months at time of application
+- Your child must be under 36 months of age at time of application

 - Your child must have a confirmed diagnosis of an Autism Spectrum Disorder